StuMason/riptide/README.md

 #### CSRF Protection

 CSRF protection is automatically included for all authentication forms.
-You can generate and validate tokens with:
+The implementation uses cryptographically secure random tokens generated with `crypto.randomBytes`:

 ```jsx
 import { generateCsrfToken, validateCsrfToken } from '@masonator/riptide';